color-js/color.js/docs/contrast.md

 the W3C Web Content Accessibility Guidelines (WCAG).

 The first stage of this system is the measurement of Lightness Contrast **L<sup>c</sup>**.
-Unlike systems using luminance, which is not perceptually uniform, APCA calculates a measure of lightness.
 The formula for L<sup>c</sup> starts with gamma-encoded sRGB values and involves multiple steps: